 There are several broad categories of software, all of which rely on this fundamental ability of AI to understand data about jobs and people:

-- Talent Intelligence tools: These tools focus on AI-driven search capabilities, that is, finding candidates for jobs by looking at both internal and external sources of data (i.e., both candidate relationship management systems and job boards).
-These tools are closely related to the categories of “social search tools” and “person-job matching tools.”
+- Talent Intelligence Tools: These tools focus on AI-driven search capabilities, that is, finding candidates for jobs by looking at both internal and external sources of data (i.e., both candidate relationship management systems and job boards).
+These tools are closely related to “social search tools” and “person-job matching tools.”
 HiringSolved and HiredScore have capabilities that fit in this space.

 - Internal Talent Marketplaces: Just like CRMs, Internal Talent Marketplaces are not new.
 What is new is the ability to understand jobs and people in terms of skill sets to uncover potential career paths, identify skills gaps, efficiently run internal “gig” workplaces, and so on.
 Vendors such as Gloat have capabilities in this space.